 Aaron Gardner is a veteran educator in the St. Louis area.
 He worked with the St. Louis Public Schools for two decades.
 He served as a Community Collaborative Specialist in north St. Louis City and was responsible for working with community partners to develop programming for children and families.

 Aaron currently works as an education consultant helping area teachers develop more creative and effective classroom programming.
 Aaron graduated from St. Louis University with a degree in Computer Science.

 Kielah Harbert, Board Member

-Kielah is a senior at Washington University in St. Louis.
-She is a published author; she wrote the Admitted Guide to help students apply to college.
+Kielah is a published author; she wrote the Admitted Guide to help students apply to college.
 She is very involved in finding ways to connect college student mentors with high school students in St. Louis.

-Kielah serves on several committees at Washington University, working to improve campus diversity and support for underserved communities.
+As a student at Wash U., Kielah served on several committees at Washington University, working to improve campus diversity and support for underserved communities.

 Kielah graduated from Clyde C. Miller Career Academy in 2014 and is passionate about providing more students with opportunity by connecting them to resources available in St. Louis.

 Jessica wants to see people better served by their institutions and community organizations.
 Her work has involved a variety of fields - youth services, residential treatment, education, criminal justice - and she has experience running political campaigns in the St. Louis area.

 Jessica received her MSW with a focus on Social and Economic Development from Washington University in St. Louis.
 She formerly served as the Persistence Program Manager for the Wyman Center's Teen Leadership Program.

 Jessica has been working with the Education Exchange Corps for several years to develop organizational capacity and infrastructure.
 Jessica has worked with under-resourced communities in both St. Louis and East St. Louis in the area of economic development.